owid/co2-data/README.md

 ## Changelog

+- 2025-11-11:
+  - Changed download links for datasets
 - 2024-11-21:
   - Updated dataset (and codebook) to use the latest version of the Global Carbon Budget (2024), and Jones et al. (2024) (version 2024.2).
   - Now methane, nitrous oxide, and total greenhouse gas emissions data come from Jones et al. (2024), instead of Climate Watch, to provide a wider data coverage.